abakamousa/churn_detection/README.md

 # About
-This project present machine learning based solution for churn identification using past data ().
+This project present machine learning based solution for churn identification using past data.

 ## Objective